Listen to the original song:

 Unlike my previous visual analysis, this time I chose to use a single drawing.
 Perhaps because it seemed obvious as a re-entry into my work and not too overwhelming.
-But certainly my song selection also contributed.
-Jacob Collier’s music has accompanied me for several years and fascinates me anew with each album.
+Hence, the songs selected for this matter were crucial for the outcome.
+Jacob Collier’s music has accompanied me for several years and and keeps fascinating me over again with each new album.
 His way of playing with music and instrumentation radiates a lightness and passion that infects me every time.
-His collaboration with the great singer Becca Stevens produced the song „i heard you singing“.
-This one already put me in flowing, almost meditative states because of its lullaby character.
+His collaboration with marvelous Becca Stevens produced the song „i heard you singing“.
+This one already put me in in a state of flow due du to its lullaby character.
 Harmonically it regularly leaves its lulling regularity – but the swaying 5/8 beat still forms the driving, chiming element.

 In the painting process, it was initially mainly colors to capture the basic, warm mood.
-The swaying, lulling feeling comes here vorallem in the background to the fore.
-The cobination of different shades of orange and blue-violet seemed to me here the right contrast.
+The swaying, lulling feeling moves from the background to the fore.
+The cobination of different shades of orange and blue-violet seemed to be fitting the mood.

 The uniform, interlocking patterns, which float like waves across the sky, give me the sense of rhythm again, in which I lose myself again and again while listening.

-The focus is on a radiant entrance (or exit?) or door.
+The focus is on a radiant entrance (or exit?).
 I may have been guided here by an interpretation of the closing section of the song, which adds a new energy and intensity to the entire piece.

 Despite this strong musical movement, I felt the need for a static symbol.
 I find it gives all that is happening around it even more movement and life and leaves room for interpretation to the viewer.